leather-io/mono/leather-nx/README.md

 I initialised the UI package by creating a new folder `packages/ui` then initialising with `pnpm init`

-Next I  set it up with TS as a dev dependancy by running this command at the root of the monorepo `pnpm add --filter ui typescript -D`
+Next I  set it up as a react project with TS as a dev dependancy by running this command at the root of the monorepo `pnpm add --filter ui react`
+`pnpm add --filter ui typescript -D`

+I then added a tsconfig and updated the `package.json` and setup the project to be built with `pnpm --filter ui build`.

+I added the `tsconfig` here for now but this will move up the hierarchy to be shared between packages